What is the unsubscription list?

 The unsubscription link is added automatically to all e-mails sent from Lyyti.
 This way the receiver can click and say that they do not want more e-mails from your organisation.
 You can find more information about this at the end of this page.

-If someone clicks the link Unsubscribe in an e-mail, Lyyti will automatically block them from receiving future e-mails from you.
+If someone clicks the link Unsubscribe in an e-mail and confirms that they really want to unsubscribe, Lyyti will automatically block them from receiving future e-mails from you.

 Manage unsubscription list